Blue at First Glance

-Blue is an uplifting color that surrounds us in our day-to-day.
-It’s also the color that lines Montreal’s airport runway.
-Steeped in symbolism and meaning, blue is also the color of the sky and ocean, a color associated with the North, the Quebec flag, and the Montreal–Trudeau Airport.
+Blue is an uplifting colour that surrounds us in our day-to-day.
+It’s also the colour that lines Montreal’s airport runway.
+Steeped in symbolism and meaning, blue is also the colour of the sky and ocean, a colour associated with the North, the Quebec flag, and the Montreal–Trudeau Airport.

 Stretches of the highway are lit by LED light columns softly pulsating a pure blue light.